web3-batch-3-group-5/levera-contracts/HowItWorks.md

 3. **Adjusting Leverage**:
    - Users can call the `updateLeverage` function to increase or decrease the leverage of their position.
    - Flash loans are used to adjust the borrowed assets and collateral accordingly.
+   - Position Contract can call the `borrowByPosition` function to borrow assets for adjusting leverage.
+   - The borrowed amount is calculated based on the collateral value and liquidation threshold.

 4. **Risk Management**:
    - The **Position** contract continuously tracks the liquidation price, health factor, and loan-to-value (LTV) ratio.